+Title??

+Author: Chis Rock??

+Affiliation: UNSW

 Abstract

-Periodic presumptive treatment (PPT) is an intervention which can quickly reduce prevalences of a curable STI.
-PPT could be used to lower the prevalence of STIs which increase HIV spread.
+Periodic presumptive treatment (PPT) is an intervention which aims to reduce the prevalence of a curable sexually transmitted infections (STIs) in settings where access to care is limited.
+An indirect benefit of PPT could be a reduction in HIV spread due to a lower prevalence of HIV.
 Some modelling has been done in this area, and found that decreases in HIV are possible using PPT in high-HIV settings, but little modelling has investigated whether this decrease is still possible in a country with an intermediate level of HIV.
 A deterministic compartmental model was built to model the effect of PPT on an STI, and the results were fed into an existing model for HIV, to estimate the change in incidence of HIV.
 The sensitivity of the model to some assumptions was tested.
 Significant decreases in the STI prevalence among the whole population are possible, but much more so in urban settings.
 PPT provided to FSW across the whole country at high (>50%) coverages every two months can decrease national levels of the targeted STI moderately (>25%), but significantly in urban areas (>50%) over 10 years.
 This causes a decrease in HIV incidence of 4%-6.5%, but this effect increases to 6%-10% in urban areas.

 Introduction

-Papua New Guinea (PNG) is a small developing island nation just north of Australia, with a population of 7.3 million people.
+Papua New Guinea (PNG) is a small low to middle income island nation just north of Australia, with a population of 7.3 million people.
 It has an HIV prevalence of 1 in 2000, the highest in the Pacific and five times the prevalence in Australia.
 HIV is an uncurable sexually transmitted virus, which attacks and eventually destroys T cells, a key part of a person’s immune system.
-AIDS, the consequent lack of T cells, is the main cause of death at PNG’s main hospital.
-Reducing the number of people who acquire HIV is thus a priority for some policymakers.
+HIV infection eventually leads to acquired immune deficiency syndrome (AIDS), due to the consequent lack of T cells.
+AIDS is the main cause of death at PNG’s main hospital in the capital Port Moresby.
+Reducing the number of people who acquire HIV is thus a priority for policymakers in PNG.

 There are certain sexually transmitted infections (STIs) which make a person more likely to transmit or acquire HIV.
 The two major STIs in PNG of which this is most true are herpes simplex virus 2, and syphilis.
-These STIs increase a person’s likelihood of acquiring or receiving HIV by 2 to 5 times, a called the HIV cofactor.
+These STIs increase a person’s likelihood of acquiring or receiving HIV by 2 to 5 times,meaning these STIs are a cofactor for HIV transmission.
 These STIs are very common in PNG.
 For example, syphilis occurs in one in 20 men, one in 12 women and 1 in 3 female sex workers (FSW) {Vallely, 2010 #9}.
 By way of comparison, syphilis occurs in 1 in 14,000 people in Australia, predominantly among MSM.
 Syphilis, like many STIs, is curable if treated early enough.
 Thus, lowering levels of syphilis is of direct benefit to the population, but is also a possible method of lowering the incidence, or number of new cases, of HIV.

 STIs apart from HIV also impose costs on PNG's health system.
-Syphilis is fatal in many cases, while chlamydia, an STI for which evidence of an HIV cofactor is weaker, leads to blindness and infertility.
-Making these STIs harder to treat, in many cases these STIs are asymptomatic.
+Syphilis is fatal in many cases, while chlamydia, an STI for which evidence of an HIV cofactor is weaker, leads to infertility.
+In many cases these STIs are asymptomatic, making them harder to treat.
 Moreover, for some STIs, such as chlamydia, there is no quick and cheap test that can be administered in the field.
 The only existing tests require laboratory equipment which is not available at all clinics in PNG.